B-1 Status for Visitors

 The "visitor" visa is a nonimmigrant visa for persons desiring to enter the United States temporarily for business (B-1), for pleasure or medical treatment (B-2), or combination of both (B-1/B-2) purposes.

-Business Visitor Visas (B-1) - If the purpose of the visitor is to consult with business associates, travel for a scientific, educational, professional or business convention, or conference on specific dates, settle an estate, or negotiate a contract, then a business visitor visa (B-1) would be the appropriate type of visa .
-Further information on the B1 and other visitor's visas can be found on the Department of State's visa website.
+Business Visitor Visas (B-1) - If the purpose of the visitor is to consult with business associates, travel for a scientific, educational, professional or business convention, or conference on specific dates, settle an estate,conduct short term training, or negotiate a contract, then a business visitor visa (B-1) would be the appropriate type of visa .
+Further information on the B1 and other visitor's visas can be found here.

 Information for University Departments bringing in visitors on B Visas: